-EdiRe was written for the Windows environment.
-Customers can download, at no charge, a copy of EdiRe at:
+EdiRe was written for the Windows environment and can be downloaded free of charge at:

-http://www.geos.ed.ac.uk/abs/research/micromet/EdiRe/
+www.geos.ed.ac.uk/abs/research/micromet/EdiRe/

-Click on the Downloads link either from the "Section Contents" column on the left or from the main window on the right.
-This will take you to the EdiRe software's downloads page.
+Click on the Downloads link either from the "Section Contents" column on the left or from the main window on the right and download the installation file and execute setup. exe to install EdiRe.
 To process data collected from Campbell Scientific dataloggers, you will only need to download the EdiRe installation file.
 The EdiRe executable and EdiRe help files are for upgrading EdiRe software that was previously installed.
 The EdiView and RawPeak utilities are for non-Campbell Scientific datalogger users.
-After downloading the EdiRe installation file, unzip the EdiRe installation zip file, and execute the setup.exe to install EdiRe to your PC.